Great Lakes Crossing Outlets: Development of Great Lakes Crossing

 Taubman Centers made announcements in June 1996 to buy the land from Union Bank and build an outlet mall on the site.
 Their plans called for a smaller footprint than the originally planned center, so as to lessen the impact on the environment around the property.
 Taubman Centers had owned the land in the 1980s when it was still zoned residential, but sold it to Western Development in 1989 after that company expressed interest in building a mall.
 Michael Crosson, a Detroit-based marketing analyst, considered the area to have the most potential for retail growth at the time.
 In response, Michigan Department of Transportation (MDOT) began expanding Interstate 75's interchange with Baldwin Road.
 As with Auburn Mills, Taubman's plans for the property called for a large number of anchor stores, along with a mix of outlet stores and traditional mall tenants.
 As proposed, the mall would have over 185 tenants situated along an oval-shaped mall corridor, with 1.35 e6sqft of gross leasable area.
 It would also be divided into nine different "districts", each with its own décor and tenant mix.
 Overall, the mall occupied 39 acre of land, with the mall building itself spanning nearly 0.5 mi from end to end.
 Taubman had undergone negotiations with a large number of retailers prior to seeking approval from the city of Auburn Hills, including various big-box store as well as various department store chains which also operate outlet locations.
-Detroit-based retail analyst Fred Marx felt that the varied mix of stores would distinguish the mall from competitors such as Prime Outlets (now Birch Run Premium Outlets) in Birch Run, which was then the state's largest outlet mall, without having a negative impact on that mall's business.
+Detroit-based retail analyst Fred Marx felt the varied mix of stores would distinguish the mall from competitors such as Prime Outlets (now Birch Run Premium Outlets) in Birch Run, which was then the state's largest outlet mall, without having a negative impact on that mall's business.
 By September 1997, the proposed mall had been named Great Lakes Crossing.
-Taubman had estimated building costs at over $100 million, and predicted that nearly 40 percent of sales would come from tourists.
+Taubman had estimated building costs at over $100 million, and predicted nearly 40 percent of sales would come from tourists.
 Tenants confirmed for the mall by May 1998 included Star Theatres, Rainforest Cafe, GameWorks, Marshalls, TJ Maxx, Bed Bath & Beyond, Finish Line, FYE, and Burlington Coat Factory (now known as Burlington), which would be relocating from an existing store in Bloomfield Hills.
 Several other confirmed tenants of the mall would also be operating their first Michigan locations at the mall, including Oshman's Sporting Goods, Bass Pro Shops, JCPenney Outlet, and Last Call, the outlet division of Neiman Marcus.
 Steve & Barry's was also selected as an anchor store; it would be not only their first location in a mall, but also their first in a "superstore" format which expanded their clothing line beyond collegiate apparel to men's and women's casual wear.
 In addition to these stores, the mall would include a 1,000-seat food court.
 Three outparcels of the mall would be occupied by Chili's, On the Border Mexican Grill & Cantina, and a Borders bookstore.